tolgamalachi/sqlToJSON/README.md

         }
 ```

-You can write you querys in the `querys` array and also specify an output filename for the result of the query.
+You can write your querys in the `querys` array and also specify an output filename for the result of the query.
 The `outputPath` has to exist.
 Otherwise the application will crash.
 The `sql` options should be set appropriately.